OKMantis/OKMantis/README.md

 # Hi, I'm Owen

-Rails developer based in Ibiza, Spain.
+Rails developer based in Spain.
 I've been building web applications since 2018, starting with small client sites and working up to production platforms.
 Since mid-2025 I've been the sole engineer on [IBICASA.com](https://ibicasa.com), a real estate marketplace serving agencies across Ibiza and Formentera.

 Before software, I spent five years as a financial auditor at PwC.
 That background still shapes how I think about data integrity, edge cases, and understanding what a business actually needs.